HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/probes_configuration.md

 # Probes configuration in values.yaml file

-The liveness and readiness probes can be configured, i.e the threshold, timing values etc can be modified.
-The probe targets were removed from the configuration as they are application specific and should not be changed and is not configurable anymore.
+The `liveness` and `readiness` probes such as the status thresholds and time values can be modified.
+The probe target values are not configurable anymore because they are application specific and the values must not be changed.

 ```yaml
 # Liveness probe using the applications HTTP probe endpoint